rclone/rclone/MANUAL.md

 Download a URL's content and copy it to the destination without saving it in temporary storage.

-Setting `--auto-filename`will cause the file name to be retrieved from the from URL (after any redirections) and used in the destination path.
-With `--print-filename` in addition, the resuling file name will be printed.
+Setting `--auto-filename` will cause the file name to be retrieved from the URL (after any redirections) and used in the destination path.
+With `--print-filename` in addition, the resulting file name will be printed.

 Setting `--no-clobber` will prevent overwriting file on the